okomestudio/symlinkto/README.md

 $ symlinkto
 ```

-For each symlink target that exists under `SYMLINKTO_TREE`, the prompt
+For each symlink target that exists in and under the current working
-asks whether to create or remove the symlink.
+directory, the prompt asks whether to create or remove the symlink.